+The City currently maintains over 725 signalized intersections.
+The City will complete at least 150 miles of bikeway facilities within the city by 2015, and an additional 350 miles by 2035.
+Policy 2.6.1 On street types where the Urban Street Design Guidelines recommend the provision of bicycle lanes, the City will require bicycle lanes on all new or reconstructed roadways within the city, where feasible.
+Where bicycle lanes are not feasible, justifications will be included as part of the road preliminary design process and alternative routes will be identified.
 Policy 2.6.2 The City will place bike route signs on selected local streets as bike routes, as needed, to provide a connected network of bikeways.
 Policy 2.6.3 The City will continue to create bicycle lanes as part of the road resurfacing program, where possible, by narrowing traffic lanes and striping bicycle lanes, consistent with the Urban Street Design Guidelines.
-When roads are resurfaced, the City looks for opportunities to stripe bicycle lanes as part of the project
+When roads are resurfaced, the City looks for opportunities to stripe bicycle lanes as part of the project.

-Objective 2.6 (continued) The City will complete at least 150 miles of bikeway facilities within the city by 2015, and an additional 350 miles by 2030.
-Policy 2.6.4 The City will coordinate the construction of bicycle connections with ongoing transit and greenway planning and projects.
-Policy 2.6.5 By 2007, the City will study and identify off-road bicycle trail opportunities (in addition to existing/planned greenways) as part of the City's Bicycle Plan.
-The City will consider an increased role in providing multiuse trails to create a comprehensive network of bikeways.
-Policy 2.6.6 By 2008, the City will consider requiring off-road bicycle and pedestrian trails requirements and/or connections for new development.
-Policy 2.6.7 The City will implement the adopted bicycle-parking requirements for new development.
-Policy 2.6.8 The City will update the Bicycle Plan every five years at a minimum.
+Objective 2.6 (continued) The City will complete at least 150 miles of bikeway facilities within the city by 2015, and an additional 350 miles by 2035.
+Policy 2.6.4 The City will coordinate the construction of bicycle connection projects with the implementation of ongoing transit and greenway projects.
+Policy 2.6.5 The City will study and identify off-road bicycle trail opportunities (in addition to existing/ planned greenways) as part of the City's Bicycle Plan.
+The City will consider an increased role in providing multi-use trails to create a comprehensive network of bikeways.
+Policy 2.6.6 The City will continue to seek opportunities to increase the availability of bicycle parking in Charlotte.

-Charlotte's bicycle parking requirements make Charlotte more bicycle-friendly The City will construct over 625 miles of new sidewalks by 2030.
+Policy 2.6.7 The City will update the Bicycle Plan every five years.
+Charlotte's bicycle parking requirements make Charlotte more bicycle-friendly.
+The City will construct over 375 miles of new sidewalks by 2035.

-Every trip begins and ends as a pedestrian trip Policy 2.7.1 The City, when constructing sidewalks on existing streets, will construct sidewalks on both sides of all thoroughfares, on one side of all collector streets and (when requested) on one side of all local streets, consistent with the sidewalk prioritization process.
-Policy 2.7.2 The City will prioritize sidewalk projects based on the City's adopted sidewalk prioritization process as adopted in May, 2005.
-Policy 2.7.3 The City will provide sidewalks, crosswalks, pedestrian signals, lighting and other facilities consistent with the Urban Street Design Guidelines to make it easier, safer and more enjoyable for people to walk.
+Every trip begins and ends as a pedestrian trip.

+Policy 2.7.1 The City, when constructing sidewalks on existing streets, will construct sidewalks on both sides of all thoroughfares, on one side of all collector streets and (when requested) on one side of all local streets, consistent with the sidewalk prioritization process.
+Policy 2.7.2 The City will prioritize sidewalk projects based on the City's adopted sidewalk prioritization process.
+Policy 2.7.3 The City will provide sidewalks, crosswalks, pedestrian signals, lighting and other facilities consistent with the Urban Street Design Guidelines to make it safer, easier and more comfortable for people to walk.

-Policy 2.7.4 The City will require new development to construct sidewalks consistent with the Urban Street Design Guidelines.
-Policy 2.7.5 By 2007, the City will complete a sidewalk inventory of existing sidewalks and pedestrian elements.
-Policy 2.7.6 By 2007, the City will adopt a pedestrian plan.
+Policy 2.7.4 The City will require new development to construct sidewalks consistent with City Code.
+Policy 2.7.5 By 2012, the City will complete a sidewalk inventory of existing sidewalks and pedestrian elements.
+Policy 2.7.6 By 2012, the City will adopt a pedestrian plan.